ExoticN01/Rekid/README.md

 This have a lot of function and i will add more with time.

 # Updates
-- Fixed Injecting Issue
+- Fixed Big Injecting Issues
-- Fixed HttpGet
+- Updated Auto-Updating

 # Release
-- February - June 2020
+- February - June 2021

 # Status
 - Devlopping...